 - Heavier garments require more solution, and lighter garments require less.
 Likewise, darker colors require more pretreat than white and light colors.
 The weight of the garment itself and its construction is, perhaps, the most important variable to consider.

 - It is preferable to use a high quality, ring-spun garment, with a tight-knit weave.
 Remember, the smoother and tighter the weave of the garment, the better looking your DTG print will be.

-When using a Heat Transfer press to dry pretreat, DO NOT use a Teflon sheet or Silicone treated Parchment paper to protect the garment, and DO NOT clamp the heat transfer press too tight.
+When using a Heat Transfer press to dry pretreat, DO NOT use a Teflon sheet or Silicone treated Parchment paper to protect the garment.
+Also DO NOT clamp the heat transfer press too tight.
 Simply lower the heat press to lightly kiss the garment (light pressure), and use non-silicone treated parchment paper as a protective sheet.
 Press the garment for 5 – 10 seconds at 330oF (you will see the moisture still escaping from the side of the heat platen).
 Then lift the transfer platen, quickly remove the pretreat curing paper, and then press again for an additional 15 – 20 seconds with Heavy pressure.